 If you set up a revocable living trust to spare your family the expense and delay of probate, it would be a shame if your estate ended up needing a full-blown probate proceeding.
 But when it comes to probate, a pour-over will is just like any other will.
 So, unless there's a probate shortcut authorized by state law, the assets that pass through your pour-over will must go through probate.

 Fortunately, in most cases, not very much property passes through a pour-over will.
 If you did a good job of estate planning, you'd have transferred all your valuable assets to the trust before your death.

-Only things of minor value should pass under the terms of the will—which means that the estate may qualify for special "small estate" probate procedures.
-These processes, usually called "summary probate," are quicker, easier, and less expensive than regular probate.
+Only things of minor value should pass under the terms of your pour-over will.
+That might allow your estate to qualify for special "small estate" probate procedures.
+These processes, usually called "summary probate," are quicker, easier, and less expensive than the regular probate process.
 In most states, you can use them for any kind of property except real estate.